kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 #### CSS Animations Between Player States

-You can also make use of CSS animations to transition between player states.
+You can also make use of CSS animations to transition between Player states.
 For example, to transition the redBox box size transformation when entering fullscreen state:

 ```css